ddiLab/BloodFlow/SENSEI.md

 # Building SENSEI on Cooley and running Oscillators example
-1. * cloning the repo in the home directory:
+1. * Clone the repo in the home directory:
 `git clone https://gitlab.kitware.com/sensei/sensei.git src`

 2. * Use the correct configuration of cmake while in the home directory: